Is Golf More Difficult Than Flying?

-Playing golf and “driving” a ball with some degree of proficiency is difficult, and almost as time-consuming to perfect as “driving” a plane.
+Playing golf and “driving” a golf ball with some degree of proficiency is difficult, and almost as time-consuming to perfect as “driving” a plane.
 For one, the rules of golf do not permit “Artificial Devices and Unusual Equipment which might assist [the player] in making a stroke in his play,” which essentially means that golfers don’t get the benefit of autopilot.
 Second, golf requires a person to stroke an object (the ball) with another object (the club head), which is attached to the end of a 40-inch shaft (+/-5 inches).
-This action must be performed so precisely that the ball will fly approximately 280 yards in the air, within a horizontal window of 4 degrees from the launch pad, and stay in the fairway (short grass)…only so you can find it and repeat the process with another club, resulting in a completely different trajectory.
+This action must be performed by the person so precisely that the ball will fly approximately 280 yards in the air, within a horizontal window of 4 degrees from the launch pad, and stay in the fairway (short grass)… only so you can find it and repeat the process with another club, resulting in a completely different trajectory.

-How the Ball Flies
+How the Golf Ball Flies

 Discovery of the Dimple

-Some 600 years ago, someone observed that an older, used ball with a roughened surface performed better than a new, smooth one – hence the origin of “dimples.”
-As ball construction evolved from a stitched pouch of skin stuffed with feathers to the molded, solid, natural rubber (gutta percha) ball introduced about 150 years ago, a roughened surface was recognized as an integral part of the design, even though it was not understood why or how it worked.
+As ball construction evolved from a stitched pouch of skin stuffed with feathers to the molded, solid, natural rubber (gutta percha) ball introduced about 150 years ago, a roughened surface was recognized as an integral part of the design, even though it was not understood by golfers why or how it worked.

-Flight Conditions
+Flight Conditions of the Golf Ball

 As soon as a golf ball is launched off a driver, it starts its trajectory straight down the runway (fairway) with lift forces greater than the weight of the ball and drag forces that will immediately start slowing it down.
 Yet, it is still able to cover a distance of approximately 265 yards in the air and then bounce and roll on to about 290 yards in total.
 A smooth ball with otherwise identical physical properties, launched in the same manner, will only travel about 140 yards.